 If you die, your savings will be paid to your estate.
 It is important that you have a Will, and you keep it up to date.

-If you have any issues or concerns about your investment, please contact us: email@example.com.
-If for any reason we are not able to resolve the matter, you can also contact the Public Trust at:
+If you have any issues or concerns about your investment, please contact us: firstname.lastname@example.org.
+If for any reason we are not able to resolve the matter, you can also contact Public Trust (our Supervisor) at:

 Public Trust Corporate Trustee Services Level 9, 34 Shortland Street P O Box 1598 Shortland Street, Auckland, 1140 Phone: +64 9 985 5300 Email: email@example.com